Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Romain Laroche \& Harm van Seijen

-Abstract:We study the learnability of Q-functions.
-We get the reward back propagation out of the way by fitting directly the Q-network on the analytically computed Q^*, given a chosen objective function.
+Abstract:We study the learnability of value functions.
+We get the reward back propagation out of the way by fitting directly a deep neural network on the analytically computed optimal value function, given a chosen objective function.
 We show that some objective functions are easier to train than others by several magnitude orders.
-We observe in particular the influence of the gamma parameter and the decomposition of the task into subtasks.
+We observe in particular the influence of the $\gamma$ parameter and the decomposition of the task into subtasks.

 TL;DR:In reinforcement learning, all objective functions are not equal